aprilandjan/chrome-extension-qrcode/readme.md

 #### 2017/04/12

 - toggle translate URL or not
-- copy to clipboard on focus
+- auto select on focus